multycloud/multy/CONTRIBUTING.md

 To get started, you should first look at the project [overview document](/.github/overview.md) that goes over the folder structure and how the project is laid out.
 For any question, you can always talk to the maintainers on our [discord server](https://discord.gg/rgaKXY4tCZ).
-You can also submit an issue discuss anything with the team!
+You can also submit an issue to discuss anything with the team!

 ## Submitting a pull request